Chamber (character): Wolverine and the X-Men

 Chamber is entrusted with the safety and security of the Jean Grey School's students when a violent threat is roaming the halls.
 He is shown defending his students from an attack by Weapon Omega while giving a lecture in class.
 Chamber is killed while battling one of Legion's multiple personalities, but is later resurrected by Legion.
-When the school moves to Central Park, Chamber becomes a teacher there before being killed by Harpoon of the Marauders.
+When the school moves to Central Park, Chamber becomes a teacher there.
+He is later attacked and killed by Harpoon of the Marauders.

 Krakoa

 Following the establishment of Krakoa as a mutant nation, Chamber is resurrected and joins the New Mutants along with Mondo.
 They go on a mission to the Shi'ar empire with the intent of bringing Cannonball to Krakoa.
-The New Mutants are assigned to transport Deathbird to Chandilar to be Xandra Neramani's teacher, avoiding an assassination attempt by Oracle.
+The New Mutants are assigned to transport Deathbird to Chandilar to be Xandra Neramani's teacher.
 Chamber is later seen working with Nightcrawler's Legionaries.

 Powers and abilities

-Jono's thoracic and abdominal cavities are a chamber for a furnace of psionic energy capable of nuclear fission whose output can be projected as wide blasts of concussive force or laser-like focused beams that disrupt atomic bonds.
-The initial manifestation of said powers destroyed most of his internal organs along with his mouth and chest.
-Chamber requires no food or oxygen and is seemingly indestructible, as he has disintegrated his own body along with D'Spayre's down to their sub-atomic components in a kamikaze attack and later reconstituted himself.

-Jono's appearance is so unusual that even other mutants are startled and repulsed.
-He has been implied to be a being of pure psionic energy inhabiting a dead organic shell that he can disintegrate and reassemble from memory.
-Furthermore, Chamber possesses psychic abilities that enable him to communicate without a mouth.
+Chamber is a mutant whose body acts as a furnace of fiery psionic energy capable of nuclear fission.
+He has been implied to be a being of pure psionic energy; as a result, he does not require food, water, or oxygen to survive.
+When Chamber's mutant abilities first activated, they destroyed his chest and mouth area, leaving him to be sustained by his own energy.
+Chamber also possesses limited psychic abilities that enable him to project his thoughts, but do not allow him to read minds.

-After being depowered by the events of House of M, Jono's body was rebuilt by Clan Akkaba in the image of Apocalypse and he later employed technology to mimic sonic powers as Decibel.
-These powers included flight, sonic blasts and the creation of solid energy constructs.
-He has since been restored to his original form and powers by the events of Age of X.
+After he lost his powers during House of M, Chamber was rebuilt by Clan Akkaba in the image of Apocalypse and he later employed technology to mimic sonic powers as Decibel.
+These powers included flight, sonic blasts, and the creation of solid energy constructs.
+Chamber was restored to his original appearance and powers following Age of X.